HypeCheck

 Research-backed dose: 200 mg/day (standardized root water extract based on clinical trials)

-African shrub hyped for testosterone boosting, but only rat studies exist and toxicity concerns are real.
+African shrub hyped as a testosterone booster, but only rat studies exist and toxicity concerns are real.

 Price & Value